 Science Teacher Ms. Lisa Stokes has taken her first permanent teaching position at Milton High School.
 She teaches Keystone Biology, Ecology, and PC Now Medical Technology.

-Ms. Stokes said she first started teaching as a substitute science teacher in 2014 at Meadowbrook Christian School.
+Ms. Stokes said she first started teaching as a substitute science teacher then in 2014 took a full-time position at Meadowbrook Christian School.

 “The administrator (Mr.) Rod Baughman…was a friend of mine and asked me to just fill in until they got a permanent teacher.
 That’s how it all started,” said Ms. Stokes.

 Ms. Stokes said she chose to teach at Milton because the kids and the faculty made her feel like she could make a difference here.
-When she took the job, Ms. Stokes said she was expecting to teach Anatomy and Biology.
-She added that the administration changed the plan, and that meant she had to teach the new ecology curriculum.
+Currently Ms. Stokes is teaching Ecology, Keystone Biology, and PC Now Medical Technology.

 “STEELS (Science, Technology & Engineering, Environmental Literacy & Sustainability) for next year will be more focused on the ‘sense making approach’ of science,” explained Ms. Stokes.
 “This means that students will not focus on memorization of facts, but more on researching and exploring natural occurrences in science,” she said, “The focus will be on real world applications of concepts,” she added.